How to set plan prices

 Depending on which currency you have set for your project, different minimum prices apply:

-Recommended price for three plans
+Recommended prices for 3 plans

 Of course, the prices you set will depend on your individual publication.
 However, if you need guidance, the following table will help you.
 In our experience, these 3 prices (monthly) work successfully as plan options.